MiraGe: Editable 2D Images using Gaussian Splatting: Introduction

 Recent research has increasingly emphasized human perception and the understanding of the world through this lens \citep{artificialintelligence,davoodi2023classification}.
 In line with this trend, we introduce a model that encodes 2D images by simulating human interpretation.
 Specifically, our model perceives a 2D image as a human would view a photograph or a sheet of paper, treating it as a flat object within a 3D space.
 This approach allows for intuitive and flexible image editing, capturing the nuances of human perception while enabling complex transformations (see Fig. \ref{fig:teser11}).

 Gaussian Splatting (3DGS) framework models the structure of a 3D scene using Gaussian components \citep{kerbl20233d}.
 In the 2D domain, GaussianImage \citep{zhang2024gaussianimage} has shown promising results in image reconstruction by efficiently encoding images in the 2D space, with a strong focus on model efficiency and reduced training time.
-Regrettably, the GaussianImage lacks the capability for human-driven adjustments of scene objects, which is a crucial aspect of 3DGS.
-In our work, we address this by introducing the \mbox{\our{}}\footnote{\url{https://github.com/waczjoan/MiraGe/blob/main/README.md}} model, which encodes 2D images through the lens of human perception, bridging the gap between 2D image representation and 3D spatial understanding (see Fig.~\ref{fig:schema}).
+Unfortunately, GaussianImage does not support user-driven adjustments of scene objects, which is a key feature of 3DGS.
+While GaussianImage has explored image representation using 2D Gaussians primarily for data compression, our research highlights an additional benefit, i.e., the use of parameterized flat 3D Gaussians for editing 2D images.
+In our work, we address this by introducing the \mbox{\our{}} model, which encodes 2D images through the lens of human perception, bridging the gap between 2D image representation and 3D spatial understanding (see Fig.~\ref{fig:schema}).

-Building on the foundational idea that humans intuitively can perform transformations on photographs--primarily through affine transformations and bending them beyond the 2D plane--we introduce a novel approach using flat Gaussians with GaMeS parameterization \citep{waczynska2024games}.
-This allows our model to facilitate image editing within 2D and 3D spaces.
-In particular, our framework enables changes in the image's perspective with minimal effort.
-Perspective adjustments, typically complex, are simplified by direct editing in the third dimension (see Fig.~\ref{fig:teaser}).
+Building on the foundational idea that humans intuitively can perform transformations on photographs--primarily through affine transformations and bending them beyond the 2D plane--we introduce a novel approach using flat Gaussians with GaMeS parametrization \citep{waczynska2024games}.
+This capability enables our model to support image editing in both 2D and 3D spaces.
+Notably, our framework simplifies often difficult perspective adjustments by allowing intuitive modifications directly within the third dimension (see Fig.~\ref{fig:flaga}).

 In addition to classical edits, our model has the unique capability of interfacing with physics engines, enabling applications that enhance the realism and immersiveness of animations \citep{VRGS_Siggraph}. \our{} treats the physics engine as a black box and offers three distinct methods for controlling Gaussians, i.e., 2D, Amorphous and Graphite.
-For 2D representation (2D-\our{}) we used Taichi\_elements, for 3D representation (Amorphous-\our{}, Graphite-\our{}) we use Blender.
+For 2D representation (2D-\our{}) we used Taichi\_elements\footnote{\url{https://github.com/taichi-dev/taichi_elements}}, for 3D representation (Amorphous-\our{}, Graphite-\our{}) we use Blender\footnote{\url{https://www.blender.org version 3.6}}.
 This flexibility makes our model highly applicable to various fields, such as computer graphics for populating spatial interfaces, where realistic, physics-factual 2D animations can be incorporated \citep{tadeja_exploring_2023}.

 Embedding 2D images in 3D space allows for seamless integration of 2D and 3D objects, enabling the creation of dynamic backgrounds or interactive elements within animated scenes.
 This versatility extends to applications such as virtual reality, where 2D images can function as backdrops \citep{10494137}.
 This capability opens up new avenues for creative composition, offering a powerful toolset for users.
 The novelty of this work lies in its ability to enable easy, intuitive 3D transformations and integrations within a traditionally 2D framework, expanding the possibilities for both image editing and animation (see Fig. \ref{fig:concanetacaja}).